 Don’t be fooled by the name, this guy looks tougher than you expected.
 Native to Mexico, a full-grown angel wing cactus can reach 2-3 feet tall if cultivated outdoors.
 This is a very popular indoor plant thanks to its easy-peasy care requirement.

 Crassula Springtime is a slow-growing succulent with thick green foliage.
-It can reach 6 inches tall and is perfect either as a ground cover or in hanging basket.
-From winter to early spring, this succulents product pink, scented flowers that will attract birds, bees and butterflies.
+It can reach 6 inches tall and is perfect either as a ground cover or in hanging baskets.
+From winter to early spring, this succulent product pink, scented flowers that will attract birds, bees and butterflies.

 The name says it all.
 This succulent is named after its fierce appearance with pointed triangle leaves densely shaped like origami.
 Crassula Red Pagoda turn redder giving a lot of sun.

 Window Haworthia is a succulent with pale green leaves are fleshy, bulbous, and tender with dark stripes running across the length of each leaf.
 Despite its lovely looks, this guy is a warrior with high resistance to drought.

 Chunky but spiky, that is definitely the first impression of Aloe Brevifolia Short.
 Its chubby leaves are densely covered with white thorn that give this succulent an interesting look.
 Tough on the outside but soft on the inside!